marting456/dsl-generator/README.md

  -v,--verbose              	print debugging information.
 </pre>

+The reason it is not an executable jar is that it is not possible to modify the classpath at runtime in a jar.

 ## Dependencies
 All dependencies are included in the generated jar but the generated DSL will have the following dependencies:
 * org.apache.commons:commons-lang3:3.4 (or above)
 * AbstractDSL (can be generated with the -ga option)

 ## Supported field types
 All types are supported.
-The following classes will be initialized with RanodmUtils:
+The following classes will be initialized with RandomUtils:
 * java.lang.Double
 * java.lang.Float
 * java.lang.Integer